pippinbarr/cart263-2021/topics/javascript/object-parameters.md

 }
 ```

-This is already significantly better because in `draw()` we can easily see what easy value is being used to set for our `drawFancyRect()` call.
+This is already significantly better because in `draw()` we can easily see the property names of the values being used in our `drawFancyRect()` call.

 It does lead to a slightly uglier `drawFancyRect()` though.
-There are two problems
+There are two problems:

 1. We have to write `config` everywhere to get the different values out of the object parameter
-2. Because there's just one parameter object, it's harder to tell what the full set of properties we need in the object are
+2. Because there's just a single parameter object, it's harder to tell what the full set of possible properties the function expects to be in the object are

 We can fix this!